 Today, we’ll briefly analyse the difference between 2 of the latest versions 11g & 12c see what oracle have planned for the next version 18c and why it’s been classed as the game changer.

 The first database to support Web technologies such as Java and HTTP originally began with Oracle 8 & 8i.
 The ‘i’ standing for "Internet".
 Oracle included the "i" to the name to reflect support for the Internet with its built-in Java Virtual Machine (JVM).
 The updated version, Oracle 9i added more support for XML in 2001.
 Released in 2003, versions 10g and 11g was introduced with emphasis on the “g” signifying "Grid Computing", enabling groups of low-cost industry standard servers to be treated as a single unit.
-This meant Data centers could now share hardware resources, thus reducing the cost of computing infrastructure.
+This meant Data centres could now share hardware resources, thus reducing the cost of computing infrastructure.

 With the latest generation of the world's most popular database, Oracle Database 12c is by far the most important Oracle release in the last 10 years.
 With the "c" standing for "Cloud”, 12c provides companies of all sizes with access to the world’s fastest, most scalable and reliable database technology in a cost-effective, hybrid Cloud environment.
 12c includes a series of innovations that supports customers to easily convert to the Cloud while preserving their investments in Oracle Database technologies, skills and resources.
 Its newer, more innovative capabilities encourage better performance, increased scalability, and easier data management.
 Further translating into significant cost savings, reduced risk, and increased flexibility.
 Oracle Database 12C implements a multitenant architecture, supporting the creation of pluggable databases (PDBs) in a multitenant container database (CDB).
 This enables easier unification of multiple databases and clouding of databases into IaaS, PaaS, and DBaaS deployments.